 - From Skinner House Books: Aisha's Moonlit Walk: Stories and Celebrations for the Pagan Year

-- From inSpirit: The UU Book and Gift Shop: In Nature's Honor: Myths and Rituals Celebrating the Earth
+- From inSpirit: The UU Book and Gift Shop: The Earth Path: Grounding Your Spirit in the Rhythms of Nature

 - From Beacon Press: Ancient Mirrors of Womanhood: A Treasury of Goddess and Heroine Lore from Around the World